uesteibar/errol/README.md

 # Errol

-An opinionated framework to define and orchestrate AMQP consumers.
+An opinionated framework to run and orchestrate [RabbitMQ](https://www.rabbitmq.com/) consumers.

 ## Index